Lucas-Erkana/Vet-clinic/README.md

 I would like to thank microverse for providing me the template for this project

-I would also like to thank my coding partner [Stephen Adom Addae](https://github.com/Stephen-Adom) for helping me with the little things.
+I would also like to thank my coding partner [Kevin Okoth](https://github.com/Kevin-Mena) for helping me with the little things.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>